JeromeJaya/groq-hackathon/README.md

 step 3 : enter this command:
   git clone https://github.com/JeromeJaya/groq-hackathon

-step 4 : next install all the requiered lib using this command pip install -r requirements.txt
+step 4 : next install all the requiered lib using this command : pip install -r requirements.txt

-step 5 : now run the following command to run the server uvicorn main:app --reload
+step 5 : now run the following command to run the server : uvicorn main:app --reload

 step 6 : open the displayed local host port from the terminal

-step 7 : In the url add "/docs" at the end to open the fastapi api swager UI
+step 7 : In the url add "/docs" at the end to open the fastapi api swager >>
  example: http://127.0.0.1:8000/docs

-step 8 : click on "try it now" then click "execute"
+step 8 : click on "try it now" then click "execute":
 ![fd](https://github.com/user-attachments/assets/8049064c-4831-4a43-a147-adf1e179dd3c)

 step 9 :you can see the responce.